tjmahr/tjmahr.github.io/_posts/2024-05-03-r-package-citation-notes.md

 packages, so we in general cannot cite everything that helped us get our results.
 So, we can think more generally about **citation priorities**.

-For an analysis carried out in R, we need to cite and version the following:
+For an analysis carried out in R, we *need to cite and version*:

   - R (the programming language / analysis environment).
   - Third party packages that carried out the analyses.